Get a Flu Shot While You Shop

 Pneumococcus: Protect Yourself

-Pneumococcal polysaccharide vaccine (PPSV) protects against almost all pneumococcal bacteria that can cause pneumonia, bloodstream infections, and meningitis.
-Pneumococcal pneumonia can be severe and deadly, killing 50,000 adults every year.
-Bloodstream infections occur in 1 in 4 of those with pneumonia and cause about one-third of bacterial meningitis cases in the United States.
-Ask your doctor about PPSV.
+An adult pneumonia vaccine protects against almost all pneumococcal bacteria that can cause pneumonia, bloodstream infections, and meningitis.
+Pneumococcal pneumonia can be severe and deadly, killing about 50,000 adults every year.
+It can also cause bacterial meningitis.
 It's recommended if you're over 65, or if you're 2-64 and smoke or have asthma, a chronic illness, or a weakened immune system.
 Your doctor may recommend this vaccine if you're over 50 and live in an area with an increased risk of pneumococcal disease.

 Measles/Mumps/Rubella: 3 Vaccines in 1